FuxiaoLiu/LRV-Instruction/README.md

 ## Acknowledgement

 - [Vicuna](https://github.com/lm-sys/FastChat): The fantastic language ability of Vicuna amazing.
-- [MiniGPT4](https://github.com/Vision-CAIR/MiniGPT-4): Our model is finedtuned upon MiniGPT4!
+- [MiniGPT4](https://github.com/Vision-CAIR/MiniGPT-4): Many thanks to MiniGPT4, many of our codes are based on it!

 ## Citation